 - The trade plate holder or an employee must be on the boat when the trade plates are in use.

-- The trade plates remain the property of the Department of Planning, Transport and Infrastructure and must be surrendered on demand, when cancelled or where you cease to be engaged in a business where trade plates are reasonably required.
+- The trade plates remain the property of the Department for Infrastructure and Transport and must be surrendered on demand, when cancelled or where you cease to be engaged in a business where trade plates are reasonably required.

 Trade plates may be cancelled if you breach the conditions of issue.

 Renewing trade plates